Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 It’s a popular spot for walking, picnics, and cultural events in central Singapore.

-I loved walking through all the greenery and there’s lots of benches to sit on.
+I loved walking through all the greenery and there’s plenty of benches for a quick break in nature.

 Orchard Road